industrial-edge/Performance-Analytics/docs/Installation.md

 ![Performance Insight Setting Icon](graphics/PerformanceInsight_Settings_icon.png)

+Choose a product from the list of available products.
+Click on the gear icon of the product.

+A list with all steps of this product is displayed.
+Set the step time limit for each step.

 ### Show step time analysis

 When you have created steps for the asset in the Data Service and when you have defined the limits then the step time analysis is automatically